On the total order of reducibility of a pencil of algebraic plane curves: An upper bound for the total order of reducibility

 As mentioned earlier, the inequality $\rho(f,g)\leq d^2-1$ has been proved in \cite{Lo,Vi}.
 This bound is known to be reached only for $d=1,2,3$ and several authors raised the question of the optimality of this bound for an arbitrary degree $d$ (see for instance \cite[Question 1, p.~79]{AHS} or \cite[top of p.~254]{Vi}).
 Coming back to the total order of reducibility counting multiplicities, we do not know whether the bound $d^2-1$ given in Theorem \ref{bound} is optimal.
 Of course, it is optimal for $d=1,2,3$ since this is the case for the bound $\rho(f,g)\leq d^2-1$.
 Nevertheless, as a consequence of Theorem \ref{bound} we obtain the \begin{Cor} Let $r=f/g \in \KK(X,Y)$ a non-composite reduced rational function of degree $d$.
 If $\rho(f,g)=d^2-1$ then $\omega(f,g)=0$. \end{Cor} In other words, if there exists a pencil of curves with total order of reducibility equal to $d^2-1$ then it must have all its reducible members scheme-theoretically reduced.

 In the same spirit, given a polynomial $f\in \KK[X,Y]$ of degree $d$, one may ask if there exists a sharper bound for the spectrum $m(f):=m(f,1)$ than $d^2-1$.
 Indeed, as a consequence of a result of Stein \cite{St} (see also \cite{Lo} and \cite{AHS}), such a phenomenon appears when multiplicities of the irreducible factors are not considered; one has $\rho(f)\leq d-1$ (and this bound is reached).
-The technique we used for proving Theorem \ref{bound} allows to show that
+As pointed out to us by Dino Lorenzini, it turns out that the later inequality combined with Lemma \ref{Ab} implies that $m(f)\leq 3d-3$.